+106.5 Preliminary treatment.
 Where necessary in the opinion of the Town, the owner shall provide at his expense, such preliminary treatment as may be necessary to:

-- i) Reduce the biochemical oxygen demand to three hundred (300) parts per million by weight, or - ii) Reduce the suspended solids to three hundred (300) parts per million by weight, or - iii) Control the quantities and rates of discharge of such waters or wastes.
+(a) Reduce the biochemical oxygen demand to three hundred (300) parts per million by weight, or

+(b) Reduce the suspended solids to three hundred (300) parts per million by weight, or

+(c) Control the quantities and rates of discharge of such waters or wastes.

 Plans, specifications and any other pertinent information relating to proposed preliminary treatment facilities shall be submitted for the approval of the Town and no construction of such facilities shall be commenced until said approvals are obtained in writing.